Haddon Heights High School: Athletics

 The Haddon Heights High School Garnets compete in the Colonial Conference, which is comprised of public high schools in Camden and Gloucester counties operating under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 657 students in grades 10–12, the school was classified by the NJSIAA for the 2022–24 school years as Group II South for most athletic competition purposes.
 The football team competes in the Constitution Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

-The school has Boys and Girls Basketball teams, soccer, boys/girls track, field hockey, boys cross country, as well as a softball and baseball team.
+The school has Boys and Girls Basketball teams, soccer, boys/girls track, field hockey, boys cross country, girls lacrosse, as well as a softball and baseball team.

 Extracurricular activities

 Marching band

 The marching band was Tournament of Bands Atlantic Coast Champions in Group 1 in 1994.
 They finished in third place at the 2007 United States Scholastic Band Association National Championships, competing as a Group I band at M&T Bank Stadium in Baltimore, Maryland on November 16, 2007, with a score of 94.175, missing second place by 1/20th of a point.

 At the USSBA Yamaha Cup competition in October 2012, the marching band came in first in the 1 Open group, winning awards for Best Visual and Best Guard.

-The marching unit continued to win at championships into the 2020s.

 Administration

 The school's principal is Warren Danenza.
-His core administration team includes two assistant principals and the athletic director.
+His core administration team includes three assistant principals.